Q & A

 Well, it isn’t compulsory, but we do hope you’ll want to join us for performances as they are great fun.
 Of course, you will need to be confident that you know the songs before performing, which may take a month or two, but even if you haven’t been in a choir before, Carolyn will get you ready to perform.

-Why do you rehearse at St Lawrence in the Square?
+Why do you rehearse at United Church?

-Because the acoustics are wonderful and we love the sound we make when we sing there!
+The Sanctuary upstairs in The United Church is a large well ventilated room with good acoustics.
 It is also a convenient, city centre venue with lots of nearby parking.
 We hire the space; the choir isn’t part of the church.

 How is the choir run?